 As chief information officer, Mark D. Henderson is responsible for the development, implementation and delivery of technology that supports the academic, business and research missions of the University of Pittsburgh and its more than 40,000 students, researchers, faculty and staff across five campuses.
-He oversees nearly 250 full-time and 150 student staff members in Computing Services and Systems Development that manage Pitt’s central information technology functions and services—including academic systems, communication and collaboration, enterprise solutions, information security, IT professional services, personal computing, research computing, software distribution and technology infrastructure.
+He oversees more than 300 full-time and 150 student staff members in Information Technology who are responsible for the University’s central IT functions and services—including academic systems, communication and collaboration, enterprise solutions, information security, IT professional services, personal computing, research computing, software distribution and technology infrastructure.

 Henderson has 30 years of experience comprising both higher education and private sector information technology.
 Corporate appointments include Westinghouse Electric Corporation, Procter & Gamble and GE, where he worked as a leader in Global Shops IT Operations and Global Network Operations.